Urinalysis Procedures and Best Practices for Reliable Diagnostic Results

 This section presents empirical data from clinical studies and guidelines on urinalysis abnormalities, accuracy, and diagnostic performance, drawn from peer-reviewed sources to illustrate real-world reliability.

 Prevalence of abnormalities varies by population and context.
 In a 2022 study of 70,822 Chinese children, the overall prevalence of abnormal urinalysis was 4.3%, with isolated proteinuria (1.5%) most common, followed by isolated hematuria (1.4%) and leukocyturia (0.8%).
 Girls had twice the risk (odds ratio 2.0), and prevalence peaked at ages 12-14 years.
 In asymptomatic premenopausal women, a 2015 study found high rates of abnormalities even with ideal collection: leukocyte esterase >trace in 50% (midstream) and 35% (catheterized), WBCs >5/HPF in 50% and 27.5%, bacteria in 77.5% and 62.5%.
-Culture contamination exceeded 77% midstream 63% catheterized, highlighting false positives in healthy individuals.
+Culture contamination exceeded 77% midstream, 63% catheterized, highlighting false positives in healthy individuals.

 In older adults with urinary stones, a 2022 AUA analysis of Medicare data (n=9,326) showed 33.9% with two concurrent 24-hour urine abnormalities, 35.2% with three, 15.8% with four or more; common issues included hypercalciuria and hypocitraturia.
-For UTI-symptomatic women, a 2025 meta-analysis reported STI co-prevalence of 23% (9-53% range), with Trichomonas vaginalis (18.8%), Chlamydia trachomatis (13.3%), and Neisseria gonorrhoeae (4.5%) frequent; only 4.7% of STI-positives had positive cultures.
-Asymptomatic bacteriuria prevalence is 3-5% in young women, rising to 20-50% in the elderly, according to 2016 reviews.
+For UTI-symptomatic women, a 2025 meta-analysis reported STI co-prevalence of 23% (9-53% range), with Trichomonas vaginalis (18.8%), Chlamydia trachomatis (13.3%), and Neisseria gonorrhoeae (4.5%) being the most frequent; only 4.7% of STI-positives had positive cultures.
+The prevalence of asymptomatic bacteriuria is 3-5% in young women, rising to 20-50% in the elderly, according to 2016 reviews.

 Accuracy metrics reveal strengths and limitations.
 In a 2023 study of older women, urine biomarkers like azurocidin showed 86% sensitivity (95% CI 75-93%) and 89% specificity (82-94%) for UTI vs. asymptomatic bacteriuria (ASB), outperforming pyuria (AUC 0.92 vs. 0.80).
 A combined biomarker-pyuria model improved discrimination (AUC 0.95).
 For dipstick urinalysis in clean-catch samples, a 2025 review found sensitivity varying by age/sex: lowest in neonates (53.3%), highest in adults; overall for UTI, nitrite sensitivity 50% (low) but specificity 98%.